wboulton/CS180Team/README.md

 ```bash
 $ java MediaServer 8080
 ```
 in your terminal.
-Then run the Client by typing in your terminal:
+Then run the Client by typing in another terminal:
 ```bash
 $ java SignInGUI 8080
 ```